Leagrave: Geography

-Leagrave is in the north of Luton, roughly 3.5 miles north of the town centre.
+Leagrave is in the north-west of Luton, roughly 3.5 miles north of the town centre.
 Neighbouring areas are Hockwell Ring and Sundon Park to the north, Challney and Maidenhall to the south, Lewsey to the west, and Marsh Farm and Limbury to the east.

 The source of the River Lea is in the area, which flows for 42 miles to join the Thames in East London.
 The Lea crosses Leagrave Common and receives a number of tributaries including Knapps Brook, which joins from culverts under the railway embankment and Toddington Road, Lewsey Brook and Houghton Brook.
 Knapps Brook is a combination of brooks from East End, Houghton Regis and from Lewsey Park.
 Leagrave is a flat area.